 High resolution CT-based characterization analysis of idiopathic pulmonary fibrosis

-Zhang, Y.1, Clark, A.R.1, Kumar, H.1, Bartholmai, B.J.2, Tawhai, M.H.1
+Zhang, Y.1, Clark, A.R.1, Kumar, H.1, Milne, D.2, Wilsher, M.2, Bartholmai, B.J.3, Tawhai, M.H.1

-1Auckland Bioengineering Institute, University of Auckland, Auckland, NZ, 2 Department of Radiology, Mayo Clinic, Minnesota, US.
+1Auckland Bioengineering Institute, University of Auckland, Auckland, NZ, 2Auckland City Hospital, Auckland, New Zealand, 3 Department of Radiology, Mayo Clinic, Minnesota, US.

 Introduction

-Idiopathic pulmonary fibrosis (IPF) is the most aggressive and frequently form of idiopathic interstitial pneumonias.
-It is a chronic and life-threatening disease of unknown cause, and occurs primarily in middle-aged and elderly adults.
-Progression of IPF is variable between individuals and no established quantitative tools exist to assess rate of decline in IPF.
-The aim of this work is to integrate information from volume controlled imaging with standard pulmonary function tests using a predictive computational model under the hypothesis that tissue abnormalities analysed on volumetric CT are not on their own sufficient to explain increased lung stiffness and decreases in DLCO seen in IPF.
+Idiopathic pulmonary fibrosis (IPF) is the most aggressive and frequent form of idiopathic interstitial pneumonias.
+Progression of IPF is variable between individuals and no established quantitative tools exist to assess its rate of development.
+The aim of this work is to integrate information from volumetric imaging with standard pulmonary function tests using a predictive computational model under the hypothesis that tissue abnormalities analysed on volumetric CT are not on their own sufficient to explain increased lung stiffness and decreases in DLCO seen in IPF.

 Method

 Tissue regions in HRCT images from 8 patients with IPF were quantitatively analysed.
-IPF tissue was classified using CALIPER (Computer-Aided Lung Informatics for Pathology Evaluation and Ratings) software.
-Tissue density distribution and volume of reticular, ground-glass, normal and emphysema in each lung were analyzed.
-The classified data were mapped to a statistical shape model, which allows consistent comparison between different patients or within one patient over time.
-Ventilation distribution and gas exchange were simulated in a computational model of each subject to predict the relationship between V-Q matching and DLCO and disease distribution.
+Tissue abnormalities were classified using CALIPER (Computer-Aided Lung Informatics for Pathology Evaluation and Ratings) software.
+Tissue density (TD) distribution and volume of tissue classified as reticular, ground-glass, normal and emphysema in each lung were calculated.
+The classified data were mapped to a statistical shape model, which allows consistent comparison of regional tissue properties between patients or within one patient at different time points.
+Ventilation distribution and gas exchange were simulated in a computational model that was parameterised to each subject’s lung tissue characterisation,to predict the relationship between V-Q matching, DLCO and disease distribution.

 Result

-Fibrosis usually has a consistently higher tissue density (0.3357, 0.4105 for reticular, ground-glass) compared to normal tissue (0.2752) over time, and disease mainly presents mainly locates in lower lobes (72.18%, 57.6%, 64.85% for honeycomb, reticular, ground-glass).
-In contrast, emphysema has lower density (0.0784) and appears in upper lobes (72.65%) often.
-Most IPF patients experience a decrease of lung volume (11.85% off).
-Model predictions of ventilation distribution and DLCO show that V-Q mismatch occurs in IPF subjects even in CT evaluated ‘normal’ tissue and this impacts on lung function contributing to observed DLCO decreases.
+Fibrosis usually has a consistently higher TD (0.34/0.41 for reticular/ground-glass) compared to normal tissue (0.28), and this presents predominantly in lower lobes (72%, 58%, 65% for honeycomb, reticular, ground-glass).
+In contrast, emphysema has lower density (0.08) and appears predominantly in upper lobes (73%).
+Model predictions of ventilation distribution and DLCO show that V-Q mismatch occurs due to redistribution of ventilation away from diseased regions,contributing to observed DLCO decreases.

 Conclusion

-A quantitative analysis of the spatial distribution of IPF disease coupled with computational models of function provide tools to improve assessment of contributors to decline in IPF patient status over time.
-Decreases in DLCO over time in IPF patients are a function of both regional lung stiffness due to disease location combined with a redistribution of ventilation to normal lung tissue.
+A quantitative analysis of the spatial distribution of IPF disease coupled with computational models of function provides a potential tool to improve assessment of the contributors to decline in IPF patient status over time.
+Decline in DLCO over time is a function of regional lung stiffness due to disease location combined with a redistribution of ventilation to ‘normal’ lung tissue.